sahinunlu/Notes/CCode/CleanCode.md

 	Variable Declarations.
 Variables should be declared as close to their usage as possible.
 Control variables for loops should usually be declared within the loop statement

+	* Vertical Distance

+	Concepts that are closely related should be kept vertically close to each other

+	**Variable Declarations**.
+Variables should be declared as close to their usage as possible.

+	**Instance variables**, on the other hand, should be declared at the top of the class.
+	This should not increase the vertical distance of these variables, because in a well-designed class, they are used by many, if not all, of the methods of the class.

+	The important thing is for the instance variables to be declared in one well-known place.
+Everybody should know where to go to see the declarations.

+	**Dependent Functions**.
+If one function calls another, they should be vertically close, and the caller should be above the callee, if at all possible.

+	**Conceptual Affinity**.
+Certain bits of code want to be near other bits.
+They have a certain conceptual affinity.
+The stronger that affinity, the less vertical distance there should be between them.